thecurryspice/thecurryspice.github.io/_posts/blog/2024-10-12-micron-imagination-hiaccel.md

 I will always remember my time working with the SoCC-DV team at Micron, Hyderabad for this very reason.

 3. Working with post-silicon validation was humbling, to say the least.
 The bursts that would take 30 hours to simulate on compute-farms would take 20 ms to finish in the real world.
 We were seeing an error in one of our end-to-end tests, where the device was performing fine and transfer TiBs of data in low-performance modes, but would fail towards the trailing end of 2MiB when using its full bandwidth.
 This was weird.
 We rinsed through the firmware looking for modules going out of coordination after transferring ~2MiB of data.
 Next, we re-simulated everything in RTL and discussed whether some RTL behaviour was missed to be checked.
 Further, different sort of expensive gadgets and scopes were brought in to log these real world transfers at 40Gbps.
 And I kid you not, we checked everything from the firmware binary and handshake signals to the voltage measurements on the copper wires.
 Everything couldn't have been better.
-So, **what was wrong**.
+So, **what was wrong**?
 An engineer, who was responsible for the hardware setups, said he was going to redo the entire setup.
 His request was dismissed twice, under the claim that doing so would increase the work and introduce unknown errors instead of solving the obvious ones right now.
 The third time, he was allowed to do it.
 I was there.
 What we found while intending to clean the coaxial copper cables that connected the RX-TX lanes between the host and the device, left us looking at each other almost on the simultaneous verge of tears and laughter.
 For some reason, I remember that moment with the memory of the tone that used to play when Mario would lose a life.
 The coaxial cable had a pin at the centre, and a tubular shielding on the side.
 A small section, hardly 20 degrees out of the 360, had chipped off and was hanging loose.
 The touch of a finger dropped this gold plated flake on the white table.
-It was this flake that was the reason that low-speed transfers worked flawlessly, but high-speed (high frequency) transfers saw all sorts of weird capacitance effects making the transfer fail roughly around the time when 2MiBs had been transferred.
-1/12th of a tubular connector failing, overruled all the fault tolerance we had designed in all layers of the stack - from the link level to the application firmware.
+It was this flake that was the reason that low-speed transfers worked flawlessly, but high-speed (high frequency) transfers saw all sorts of weird capacitance effects making the transfer fail roughly around the time when 2MiBs had been transferred. **1/12th of the tubular connector failing, overruled all the fault tolerance we had designed in all layers of the stack - from the link level to the application firmware**.

-There's a saying in the semiconductor industry, I understood it in that moment.
+There's an unpopular saying in the semiconductor industry, I understood it in that moment.
 >"Semiconductor Engineering industry is not rocket science.
 It's more complex"